Downward Dog Pose: Effects and contra-indications

 Downward Dog has positive effects on the musculoskeletal system.
 It stretches the hamstring and calf muscles in the backs of the legs and builds strength in the shoulders.
-Reduces anxiety and depression.
-It also Improves memory and enhances cognitive skills due to improved oxygen supply and blood circulation to the brain.

-The pose has sometimes been advised against during pregnancy in popular sources, but that advice has been contested by a 2015 study which found no ill-effects from any of the 26 asanas investigated, including Downward Dog.
-The study examined the effects of the set of asanas on 25 healthy women who were between 35 and 37 weeks pregnant.
-The authors noted that apart from their experimental findings, they had been unable to find any scientific evidence that supported the previously published concerns and that on the contrary there was evidence that yoga was suitable for pregnant women.
+The pose has sometimes been advised against during pregnancy in popular sources, but that advice has been contested by a 2015 study which found no ill-effects on healthy women between 35 and 37 weeks pregnant from any of the 26 asanas investigated, including Downward Dog.
+The authors stated that contrary to the earlier claims, there was evidence that yoga was suitable for pregnant women.

 Twentieth-century yoga gurus such as B. K. S. Iyengar made claims for the effects of yoga on specific organs, without adducing any evidence.
 Iyengar claimed that Downward Dog "remove[d] fatigue", especially for runners.
 He claimed that sprinters would develop "speed and lightness in the legs", and that the pose would soften calcaneal spurs, strengthen the ankles, counteract stiffness and arthritis in the shoulders, strengthen the abdominal muscles, and slow the heart.